fredbelliard/FAIR-Data-in-Publishing-workflow/README.md

 ## Metadata Check ##

+1. Review the metadata and look at the data files => make series of suggestions for improvement of metadata.
+2. Looking at the data files helps to identify more interoperable means of sharing (e.g. more interoperable file formats), and also helps to prevent e.g. Researchers accidentally sharing personal data
+3. Presence of a README file

 ## Data Availibity Statement (DAS) ##
 1. DAS often incomplete or in contradiction with FAIR data statement